 9. Make public content and engagement transparent to journalists/academics

 Understanding the health of social media discourse requires access to data on that discourse.
-Social media companies have taken very different approaches to transparency on their platforms.
+Social media companies have taken very different approaches to transparency on their sites.

 Twitter’s open API allows content and engagement to be easily analyzed by independent researchers, journalists, and academics.

-YouTube has developed a public API that allows for public analysis of video summary information and engagement.
+YouTube allows approved academic researchers to study content and engagement.
+The company has also developed a public API that allows for public analysis of video summary information and engagement.
 Video transcripts are not available via the public API.

 All public content is available to users via the Snapchat app.
 Snap does not make Discover interaction data public.